The Bordeaux vineyards, from prestigious châteaux to original discoveries

-His reputation is more to do.
-Considered the world capital of wine, Bordeaux enjoys an international reputation and, of course, to a high demand.
-The Vineyard has very many names and vintages from the world's most prestigious.
-Alongside these wines of legend, whose prices are regularly, the vineyards of Bordeaux offers a wide variety of wines much more affordable for fans.
+Its reputation is well established.
+Considered as the world capital of wine, Bordeaux benefits from an international reputation and, naturally, from a strong demand.
+The vineyard has many appellations and some of the most prestigious wines in the world.
+Alongside these legendary wines, whose prices are regularly talked about, the Bordeaux vineyard offers a wide variety of wines that are much more affordable for wine lovers.

-The vineyards of Bordeaux is located in new-Aquitaine and covers the Department of the Gironde, which is traditionally the vineyards of the South-West which adjacent excluded.
-He deploys his nearly 0 000 hectares of hand and side of the estuary of the Gironde, in which flow the Garonne and the Dordogne.
-Between these two rivers and their banks, the Bordeaux vineyards continues up to the borders of the Dordogne and the Lot-et-Garonne.
+The Bordeaux vineyard is located in the Nouvelle-Aquitaine region and covers the Gironde department, which is traditionally excluded from the adjoining South-West vineyard.
+It spreads out its nearly 120,000 hectares on either side of the Gironde estuary, into which the Garonne and Dordogne rivers flow.
+Between these two rivers and on their banks, the Bordeaux vineyards extend to the borders of the Dordogne and Lot-et-Garonne.

-Here, the flagship grape is merlot.
-For red wines, which constitute the bulk of production in the region, he generally associated with cabernet sauvignon and cabernet franc.
-Semillon, sauvignon and muscadelle grapes for dry, fluffy, and sweet white wines are.
+Here, the flagship grape variety is Merlot.
+For red wines, which constitute the bulk of the region's production, it is generally combined with Cabernet Sauvignon and Cabernet Franc.
+Sémillon, Sauvignon and Muscadelle are the preferred grape varieties for dry, sweet and syrupy white wines.

-The vineyards of Bordeaux is at the origin of several dozen regional and communal appellations.
-The AOC system, to include the "classified" wines of the Médoc and Sauternes, as well as great wines of Graves and Saint-Emilion.
+The Bordeaux vineyard is the source of several dozen regional and communal appellations.
+The AOC system includes the "classified" crus of the Médoc and Sauternes, as well as the great wines of Graves and Saint-Emilion.

-Traditionally, to understand the diversity of terroirs, one divides the vineyard of Bordeaux in different subsets:
+Traditionally, in order to understand the diversity of the terroirs, the Bordeaux vineyard is divided into different sub-groups:

 And six communal appellations: